 While the main part of the Jahangari Mahal is what is open to you, the part next to it seems closed and in ruins.
 This was called the Akbari Mahal and was destroyed over various wars.
 Together along with the Jahangari Mahal, it was referred to as the Bangali Mahal.
 The name also, came in from the Bengali styled ceiling and architecture of these rooms.

 3) Khas Mahal at Agra Fort

 Set between two Golden Pavilions is a gorgeous white palace called the Khas Mahal.
 Complete with fountains and stunning inlay work, this palace was the bed chambers of Emperor Shah Jahan.
 Every inch of the place is covered with floral etchings.
 The rich alcoves with their Jhali (net) styled windows is where you can creatively position your camera eye to get that first glimpse of the Taj Mahal.
-Best I let you take the photo tour of the same with the slide show below.
+Best I let you take the photo tour of the same.